Leaders Can Make Music

 An example of a system, well optimized, is a good orchestra.
 The players are not there to play solos as prima donnas, each one trying to catch the ear of the listener.
 They are there to support each other.
 Individually they need not be the best players in the country….An orchestra is judged by listeners, not so much by illustrious players, but by the way they work together. – W. Edwards Deming

 W. Edwards Deming was a moral philosopher, prophet, and sage with profound insights into the management of organizations and the art of leadership and living.
-He also was a composer of liturgical music, a singer, and musician.
+He also was a composer of liturgical music, a singer, and a musician.
 He often used analogies such as this one to express his views about the benefits of managing an organization as a whole system and not as a collection of separate parts.
-Appreciation for a system is a key component of his System of Profound Knowledge.
+Appreciation for a System is a key component of his System of Profound Knowledge.

 Max DePree, the former Chairman of Herman Miller, Inc., in his book, Leadership Jazz, described the concepts that guided him in his leadership role of orchestrating human expression.
 The job of a leader is to enable collaboration and the harmony that comes from the quality relationships among unique individuals.
 Sweet music can emanate from diverse and productive groups of people.